NatashaXav/employee-engagement-ai/README.md

 An AI-powered workflow that automatically analyzes qualitative survey feedback:
 1. Ingests survey responses directly from tools like SurveyMonkey or Google Sheets.
-2. Uses GPT-4 to perform sentiment analysis (Positive, Negative, Neutral) on each comment.
+2. Uses Gemini 1.5 to perform sentiment analysis (Positive, Negative, Neutral) on each comment.
 3. Identifies and categorizes primary themes ("Career Growth", "Work-Life Balance", "Management").
 4. Generates an executive summary with key findings, sentiment breakdown, and illustrative quotes.
 5. Delivers a structured report to HR and leadership teams.